-The small Caribbean island of Curaçao is just 172 square miles (444 km2).
-Therefore, the best way to see the whole island of Curaçao is to rent a car.
+The small Caribbean island of Curaçao is just 172 square miles (444 km2) and it is near Aruba and Venezuela.
+The best way to see the whole island of Curaçao is to rent a car.
 Depending on how long you would like to spend at each attraction or beach we suggest renting a car for one to three days.
+Curacao has an amazing weather all year round which allows visitors to enjoy its beautiful turquoise waters, beautiful beaches and its rich history.

 Most importantly, never leave anything in the car, the island has many break-ins especially if anything is visible.
 The roads on the island are in relatively good condition, just watch out for the occasional pot holes.
 Signs to attractions and beaches are normally present, but not always.